Resources and Services for Faculty

 Honored Faculty & Honored Books

-Since 2006 the Director of UT Dallas Libraries and the Office of the Executive Vice President and Provost have organized and sponsored an annual event to celebrate the publishing contributions of our creative, distinguished, and dedicated faculty.
-Please read UT DALLAS FACULTY AUTHOR RECEPTION GUIDELINES to participate in this program.
+Since 2006, the Dean of Libraries at UT Dallas and the Office of the Executive Vice President and Provost have organized and sponsored an annual event to celebrate the publishing contributions and tenure achievements of our creative, distinguished, and dedicated faculty.
+The Faculty-Author Reception recognizes faculty, staff, and students who are making considerable and notable contributions to UT Dallas, not only in the literary world but also academically.
+To ensure that your recently-published creative work qualifies for inclusion at our reception, please read UT DALLAS FACULTY – AUTHOR RECEPTION GUIDELINES to participate in this program.

 Celebrating Books Program

-This initiative recognizes the bond between the written word and the achievement of faculty members who have attained tenure.
-The occasion is marked by each scholar choosing a book that influenced them.
-The book will be added to the library collection with a personalized bookplate to celebrate their promotion.
-Please read UT DALLAS FACULTY Achieving Tenure: Celebrating Books PROGRAM GUIDELINES to participate in this program.
+Newly-tenured faculty members are also an important part of the Faculty-Author Reception.
+Eugene McDermott Library recognizes the bond between the written word and the achievement of faculty members who have attained tenure.
+The reception celebrates these faculty members and the books that influenced them Their books will be added to the Library’s collection, complete with a personalized bookplate to celebrate their promotion.
+Please read UT DALLAS FACULTY Achieving Tenure: Celebrating Books PROGRAM GUIDELINES.